Bettrix/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8-print_base16.c- program for printing all the numbers of base 16 in lowercase, followed by a new line.
 9-print_comb.c- program for printing all possible combinations of single-digit numbers.
 100-print_comb3.c- program that prints all possible different combinations of two digits.
+101-print_comb4.c- program for printing all possible different combinations of three digits.